Contrasting Viemed Healthcare (VMD) and Its Peers

 Summary

-Viemed Healthcare beats its competitors on 7 of the 13 factors compared.
+Viemed Healthcare beats its peers on 7 of the 13 factors compared.

 Viemed Healthcare, Inc., through its subsidiaries, provides in-home durable medical equipment and post-acute respiratory healthcare services to patients in the United States.
 The company offers respiratory services and related equipment, including non-invasive ventilators; bi-level, continuous, and automatic continuous positive airway pressure (PAP) machines; and oxygen therapy, as well as services of respiratory therapists; and respiratory disease management, neuromuscular care, and oxygen therapy services.
 It also provides in-home sleep apnea testing services to determine the existence of sleep apnea at home.
 In addition, the company leases non-invasive and invasive ventilators, PAP machines, percussion vests, oxygen concentrator units, and other respiratory equipment, as well as sells medical equipment and/or patient medical services.
 Further, it provides therapy and counseling to patients in their homes using its technology.
 The company was founded in 2006 and is headquartered in Lafayette, Louisiana.